KennethAduan/kinetoStack/packages/templates/vite/vite-bun-mantine/README.md

 For issues and questions:

 - Check the documentation of respective libraries
-- Review Next.js, Mantine, and TanStack Query documentation
+- Review Vite, Mantine, and TanStack documentation
 - Open an issue in the repository if you find bugs

 ## Version